UMCUGenetics/cuplr/README.md

 In the right panels, the feature value averages in patients with the respective predicted cancer type and patients with other cancer types are also shown to provide context to the feature values of the patient.
-For numeric features, (e.g. SNV mutational load) the average refers to the interquartile mean.
+For numeric features, (e.g. SBS mutational load) the average refers to the interquartile mean.
 For boolean features, (e.g. presence of a gene fusion) the average refers to the proportion of patients with the feature, with the patient feature values of 0% and 100% indicating